ryanklee/think-taink/docs/implementation_plan.md

    c.
 Develop a suite of benchmark experiments for system evaluation
    d.
 Implement automated testing for ethical compliance
    e.
 Create a framework for continuous integration and deployment
+   f.
+Develop tests for evaluating the robustness of AI agents across different scenarios

 9. Implement Advanced Features:
    a.
 Develop a system for multi-agent communication and emergent language analysis